mongodb/specifications/source/crud/tests/README.rst

 MongoDB understands.
 Given the variety of languages and implementations and limited nature of a description of a test, there are a number of things that aren't testable.
-For instance, none of these tests assert that maxTimeMS was properly sent the server.
+For instance, none of these tests assert that maxTimeMS was properly sent to the server.
 This would involve a lot of infrastructure to define and setup.
 Therefore, these YAML tests are in no way a replacement for more thorough testing.
 However, they can provide an initial verification of your implementation.